 Mascara:

 I never use mascaras past the 6-month point and have been known to mostly toss them between the advised 2 to the 3-month mark.
 Better than risking an eye infection or even worse!
 With mascara, remember never to pump the mascara as it allows for the introduction of air into your mascara tube.
 Also, never add water to mascara to dilute it.
 I have read on the internet that it is not uncommon for people to use saliva for this purpose!
 Eww!
 Yes, no lie!
 I nearly gagged!
-Only use a bit of saline solution if you need to dilute your mascara or place the tube in warm water to try to bring a mascara back to life that is under the three mark shelf life.
+Only use a bit of saline solution if you need to dilute your mascara or place the tube in warm water to bring the mascara back to life under the three-mark shelf life.

 Pencil Eyeliner:

 Pencil eyeliners usually last safely for 1 to 2 years.
-I always become wary of pencil eyeliner (including eyebrow pencils and lip liners) if they begin to lose their creamy consistency.
+If they lose their creamy consistency, I always become wary of pencil eyeliner (including eyebrow pencils and lip liners).
 If I notice that my pencil liners become dry and the tip breaks off soon after I sharpen it, this is usually the point where we part ways!
 Remember that regular and frequent sharpening also helps keep your pencils clean and combats the accumulation of bacteria!

 Concealers, Foundations, and Face Powders:

 Liquid concealers remain good for a year.
-Like most liquid makeup, its expiry time is shortened due to it having a water base that can breed bacteria.
-These items last better if stored in a cool, dry place free from direct sunlight—powder concealer, like most powders, lasts longer, up to 2 years.
+Like most liquid makeup, its expiry time is shortened because it has a water base that can breed bacteria.
+These items last better if stored in a cool, dry place free from direct sunlight—powder concealer, like most powders, lasts up to 2 years.
 Liquid foundation has a shelf life of 6 to 12 months, while powder foundations last anywhere from 18 months to 2 years.
 Face powders usually can last up to 2 years.

 Eyeshadow: